-Understanding EPS and the P/E
+Understanding EPS and P/E

 Each stock is a share, or part ownership, in a real business.
-What that share entitles you to, is a small percentage of a business's profits or "earnings."
-By dividing a firms net income, by the number of its shares outstanding, we arrive at its EPS—that is, your cut of the profits for each share you own.
+That share entitles you to a small percentage of a business's profits or "earnings."
+By dividing a firm's net income by the number of its shares outstanding, we arrive at its EPS—that is, your cut of the profits for each share you own.

-One important thing to remember is that higher EPS does not necessarily mean higher profits, a firm may just have fewer shares outstanding.
-Here's an example: If Retailer "X" has $1B in annual net income, and issues 1B shares, its annual EPS will be $1/share.
-If Retailer "Z" also has $1B in annual net income but has 2B shares outstanding, its annual EPS will be $0.50/share.
+One important thing to remember is that higher EPS does not necessarily mean higher profits.
+A firm may just have fewer shares outstanding.
+Here's an example: If Retailer "X" has $1 billion in annual net income, and issues one billion shares, its annual EPS will be $1/share.
+If Retailer "Z" has the same annual net income but has two billion shares outstanding, its annual EPS will be $0.50/share.

 Limitations of the P/E With Retail Stocks

 The P/E is an important, though somewhat limited, valuation tool when it comes to retail stocks.
-For starters, the common P/E tracks a firm trailing twelve months of earnings (TTM), but it does not account for the future.
+For starters, the common P/E tracks a firm trailing 12 months of earnings (TTM), but it does not account for the future.
 Since retail is constantly changing, with retailers falling in and out of favor rapidly, basing valuation on what happened last year can be problematic.